Fakerallen/thingpark-iot-flow-js-driver/README.md

 The `application` identifies a communication protocol exposed by a device.
 It is composed of 3 information:

--   `producerId`: who specifies this communication protocol, could be either a manufacturer or an entity defining a public standard. **This value must be agreed with Actility**
+-   `producerId`: who specifies this communication protocol, could be either a manufacturer or an entity defining a public standard. **This value must be agreed with Actility**.
 -   `moduleId`: an identifier for the communication protocol name.
 This value is decided by the manufacturer or the entity providing the public standard.
 -   `version`: the communication protocol version.
 This value is decided by the manufacturer or the entity providing the public standard.
-It must only identifies the major version of the protocol
+It must only identifies the major version of the protocol.

 This information is important for ThingPark X IoT Flow framework as it allows to identify the protocol exposed by a device especially when several are possible for a single one.